 Growing kumquat trees is easy.
-They need full sun and tolerate any pH and most soil types as long as the soil is well-drained.
+They need full sun and tolerate any soil pH and most soil types as long as the soil is well-drained.
 They also tolerate seaside conditions.
 Kumquat trees are suitable to USDA plant hardiness zones 9 and 10, and withstand winter temperatures as low as 18 F. (-8 C.)

 Kumquat Tree Care